 Teens may try alcohol, illegal drugs, and/or abuse prescription medication for many reasons.
-Usually they are first offered the substance by a friend, they may try it out of curiosity or to fit in with a group that is also using these substances.
-Sometimes teens will seek a high or want to get drunk as a way to cope with pressure, stress, or even a mental health condition such as depression or anxiety.
-However, it is important to remember that although it may feel good at first, drugs and alcohol will ultimately damage your body and brain, impact school performance, and strain relationships.
+Usually they are first offered the substance by a friend or family member, they may try it out of curiosity or to fit in.
+Sometimes teens will seek a high or want to get drunk as a way to cope with pressure, stress, depression or anxiety.

-When a teen becomes consumed with seeking a high or getting drunk despite negative consequences in their life, they have developed a dependence.
-Through continued use of a substance, a tolerance is developed and it takes more and more of that substance to achieve the same effect.
-Eventually an addiction can take hold in which the teen’s body must have the substance to avoid physical and psychological withdrawal.
-At this point, the teen is no longer in control, quitting is not a matter of choice or willpower, and they need help to break the addiction.
+When a teen becomes consumed with seeking a high or getting drunk despite negative consequences in their life, they may develop dependence.
+Through continued misuse of a substance, a tolerance is developed and it takes more and more of that substance to achieve the same effect.
+Eventually an addiction can take hold.

 - Bloodshot eyes, puffy face, tired look